impact-oriented-programming/clinic/README.md

   ```

 ## Usage:
-1. Enter the library where the project is stored throgh the command line.
+1. Enter the library where the project is stored through the command line.
 2. Create an admin user (follow command-line instructions)
   ```
   python manage.py createsuperuser